TemnyiVPN/TemnyiVPN-Client/README.md

 # TemnyiVPN

-TemnyiVPN is an open-source VPN client for Windows and Android, built with Flutter.
+TemnyiVPN-Client is an fork of EntropyVPN, open-source VPN client for Windows and Android, built with Flutter.
 It provides a clean interface for managing proxy/VPN profiles, subscriptions, and connections powered by Xray-core and sing-box.